Moldova–Transnistria relations: Transnistria

 Igor Smirnov was the first president of Transnistria, serving from 1990 to 1991 and from 1991 to 2011.
 His tenure was marked by attempts to gain independence, including the signing of the 1997 Moscow memorandum.
 Defeating pro-Russian candidate Anatoly Kaminski, Yevgeny Shevchuk's 2011 election as president of Transnistria marked a new phase of Moldovan-Transnistrian relations.
 Although there was no consensus on political status, Shevchuk promoted improved communication links and the lifting of trade restrictions.
 At the 5+2 format talks, Shevchuk rejected Moldova's call to replace the Russian military contingent with a civilian peacekeeping mission and asserted the need for Russian forces to provide Transnistria with security.
-In the December 2016 elections, Vadim Krasnoselky of the centre-right Renewal Party became president; according to the BBC, Krasnoselky said that Transnistria should embark on an "evolutionary" accession with Russia.
+In the December 2016 elections, Vadim Krasnoselsky of the centre-right Renewal Party became president; according to the BBC, Krasnoselsky said that Transnistria should embark on an "evolutionary" accession with Russia.
 During national celebrations in September 2018, Krasnoselky said that Transnistria would still seek international recognition and the Russian military contingent was "an important factor in preserving peace."